Pearse Hutchinson: Return to Ireland

 His Collected Poems were published in 2002 to mark his 75th birthday.
 This was followed in 2003 by Done into English, a selection of many of the translated works he produced over the years; it contains translations of more than sixty poets from over a dozen languages or dialects, including Catalan, Italian, Dutch, Milanese and Irish.
 'Every poem in this book has been translated because I liked it', he explained.

 A co-editor and founder of the literary journal Cyphers, he received the Butler Award for Irish writing in 1969.
-He is a member of Aosdána, the state-supported association of artists, from which he received a cnuas (stipend) to allow him to go on writing.
-He has described this as "a miracle and a godsend": "I was fifty-four when I was invited to become a member and frankly I was at the end of my tether.
+He was a member of Aosdána, the state-supported association of artists, from which he received a cnuas (stipend) to allow him to go on writing.
+He described this as "a miracle and a godsend": "I was fifty-four when I was invited to become a member and frankly I was at the end of my tether.
 I might have carried on, but I would have been in the gutter because I would have been evicted or I would have gone mad or killed myself or both."
 A two-day symposium of events was held at Trinity College Dublin, to celebrate his 80th birthday in 2007, with readings from his works by writers including Macdara Woods, Eiléan Ní Chuilleanáin, Paul Durcan and Sujata Bhatt.

-In his most recent collection, At Least for a While (2008), which was shortlisted for the Poetry Now Award, he comments on the replacement of the traditional symbolism of Ireland with the Celtic Tiger: "Music and a small plant/ we had for emblems once./ Better, surely,/ than lion or eagle./ Now our proudest boast/ is a dangerous beast of prey."
+In his final collection, At Least for a While (2008), which was shortlisted for the Poetry Now Award, he commented on the replacement of the traditional symbolism of Ireland with the Celtic Tiger: "Music and a small plant/ we had for emblems once./ Better, surely,/ than lion or eagle./ Now our proudest boast/ is a dangerous beast of prey."
 He lived in Rathgar, Dublin, and died on 14 January 2012.